-NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND SIX-MONTH PERIODS ENDED 30 JUNE 2023 a) The Company enters into insurance contracts and is subject to legal proceedings in the normal course of business.
+a) The Company enters into insurance contracts and is subject to legal proceedings in the normal course of business.
 While it is not practicable to forecast or determine the final results of all the pending and threatened legal proceedings, management does not believe that any such proceedings (including litigation) that are in progress at reporting date will have a material effect on its results and financial position, however management has made provisions to cover any eventualities.

 The Company's bankers have given guarantees to non-government customers amounting to Saudi Riyals 3.2 million (2022: Saudi Riyals 0.7 million) in respect of motor insurance and to Zakat, Tax and Customs Authority amounting to Saudi Riyals 9.5 million (2022: Saudi Riyals 9.5 million) in respect of zakat assessments for years 2008 to 2012.
-During 2022, the Company have settled the liability from 2008 to 2012 and requested ZATCA to release the bank guarantee amounting to Saudi Riyals 9.5 million.
+During 2021, the Company has settled the liability from 2008 to 2012 and requested ZATCA to release the bank guarantee amounting to Saudi Riyals 9.5 million.